sayakura/Go-IRC-server/readme.md

 Each client is distinguished from other clients by **a unique nickname having a maximum length of nine (9) character**

+The nickname supplied with NICK is the name that's used to address you on IRC.
+The nickname must be unique across the network, so you can't use a nickname that's already in use at the time.

+The username supplied with USER is simply the user part in your user@host hostmask that appears to others on IRC, showing where your connection originates from (if you've never seen these, then your client may be hiding them).
+In the early days of IRC it was typical for people to run their IRC client on multi-user machines, and the username corresponded to their local username on that machine.
+Some people do still use IRC from multi-user shell servers, but for the most part the username is vestigal.

+The real name supplied with USER is used to populate the real name field that appears when someone uses the WHOIS command on your nick.
+Unlike the other two fields, this field can be fairly long and contain most characters (including spaces).
+Some people do put their real name here, but many do not.

 ### Channel